 Provide supplementary forage to horses on poorer grazing to help minimise the risk of them foraging for alternative food such as the seeds.
 Feeding hay from the floor or close to sycamore trees can increase the risk of accidentally ingesting sycamore material, so hay feeders could help to prevent this.

 Prevention - Seedlings

-New research has shown that neither mowing or two specific herbicidal sprays were effective at removing the HGA content of sycamore seedlings which means that they could still pose a risk to your horse.
+Neither mowing or two specific herbicidal sprays were effective at removing the HGA content of sycamore seedlings which means that they could still pose a risk to your horse3.